matthew-brett/pydagogue/git_submodules.rst

 Storing the current commit of ``myproject``
 ===========================================

-Why do I say that git "claims" to have made a new file to record the "myproject" commit?
+Why do I say that git "claimed" to have made a new file to record the "myproject" commit?

 Remember that we had three files in the ``.git/objects`` directory of "super"